facebook/react-native-website/docs/pushnotificationios.md

 static cancelLocalNotifications(userInfo: Object);
 ```

-Cancel local notifications.

-Optionally restricts the set of canceled notifications to those notifications whose `userInfo` fields match the corresponding fields in the `userInfo` argument.
+Cancels any scheduled local notifications which match the fields in the provided `userInfo`.

 **Parameters:**